PavriLab/Schoeberl_Fitz_vonderLinde_et_al/README.md

                     --profile_yMax 200 \
                     --outputFilePrefix data/priB_Emu
 ```
 A more detailed documentation on the different commandline arguments can be found via `python3 TriCplot.py --help/-h`.
 Results and test data can be found in the data folder.
 The `data/annotations/vdj_genes.sort.bed` file is a custom bed file with annotations of the region.
-It is processed by latech, so the display_names can show special characters like greek letters.
+It is processed by LaTeX, so the display_names can show special characters like greek letters.

 ### Changes to `TriC_matrix_simple_MO.py`
 This script is basically a copy of the original script of [Marieke Oudelaar](https://github.com/oudelaar/TriC), with the addition of the ability to specify a second region which will be used to compute the matrix normalization factor and a new general normalization.
 Matrices are normalized to 300,000 total interactions.
 The new parameters are `--normchrom`, `--nstr` and `--nstp` and a typical command would look like this